 So, you just ordered a plant and you have no idea what to expect.
 We’ve all been there—it feels like a first date where you’re super excited about the person, but you could also throw up at any moment because you don’t want to ruin it.
 Here are a few steps that could make or break your first

 Assess your light.
 Figuring out what type of light you get in your space and where you will be placing your plant is arguably the most important step in the process.
 In fact, you should have already done this before even ordering your plant.
 Do you receive full, direct light or low, indirect light?
 Is your source of light east or south-facing?
-If you’re still unsure about the type of lighting you receive then you can text us directly at 646-460-8699 for assistance.

 The point we’re trying to make is that, like dating, compatibility is key.